Individual tree planting occurs every year. Residents who require a tree for their nature strip should contact us.

 Darebin City Council has a two year cyclic program that prunes all street trees to ensure compliance with electric lines clearance regulations, maintain the health and aesthetic appeal of the City’s tree population.
 All street trees are pruned to regulated clearances from electrical lines, road and pathways.

-Darebin Councils’ approved Electrical Line Clearance Management Plan can be viewed once approved by Management.
+Darebin Councils’ approved Electrical Line Clearance Management Plan is available for viewing.

 A map and timing of the pruning blocks can be viewed here.